Diphlebia nymphoides

 commonly known as an arrowhead rockmaster.

 It is endemic to eastern Australia, where it inhabits streams and rivers.

 Diphlebia nymphoides is a large, solid-looking damselfly; the adult male is a brilliant blue colour with a black and blue striped tail, while the female has a more muted colouring.
 It sits with its lightly tinted wings spread out.

+Etymology

+The genus name Diphlebia is derived from the Greek δίς (dis, "twice" or "double") and φλέψ (phleps, "vein"), likely referring to distinctive wing venation.